ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 * Removal - O(1)
 * Searching - O(N) - not important to stack concept
 * Access - O(N) - not important to stack concept

+#### Queues

+**Where Queues are used**

+Queues are useful for processing tasks and are foundational for more complex data structures.

+* Background tasks
+* Uploading resources
+* Printing / Task processing

+There is more than one way of implementing a stack:
+* Use an array and utilize its push & shift methods.
+* Use an array and utilize its unshift & pop methods.
+* build our own queue class.

+**BIG O of QUEUES**
+* Insertion - O(1)
+* Removal - O(1)
+* Searching - O(N) - not important to queue concept
+* Access - O(N) - not important to queue concept